UnibaGEO/UGLC_point/README.md

 The entire UGLC structure is allocated in 2 main repositories:

 - GitHub Scripts Repository (GSR)
 - Drive Files Repository (DFR)

 The GSR contains 5 main folders :
-- input
+/input

     This folder contains the "native_datasets" subfolder, which contains the standardizer scripts ("N_DATAFRAME_standardizer.py") which read the downloaded files into the DFR 'input/download' subfolder (containing native datasets as .csv/.shp/.gpkg etc. downloaded from the source sites (Entities, Government agencies, Universities, Various repositories etc.) and create a standardized .csv ready to be converted into the UGLC format, and save it (as "N_DATAFRAME_native.csv") into the DFR 'input/native_dataset' subfolder.

-- csv
+/csv

      This folder contains one subfolder named after each different native datasets ("N_DATAFRAME") contains the converting scripts
     ("N_DATAFRAME_converter.py") and the lookup tables ("NN_DATAFRAME_lookuptables.json") which read the native datasets from the DFR 'input/native_dataset' subfolder, then filter and convert each one into the UGLC standard format, using also the functions from the 'lib' folder, and save them (as "N_DATAFRAME_converted.csv") into the DFR 'output/converted_csv' subfolder.

-- output
+/output

     This folder contains the unifier script ("unifier.py") that read all the converted datasets from the DFR 'output/converted_csv' subfolder, then merge and filter them for generating the final UGLC dataframe ("UGLC_point.csv") and the tiled verion ("UGLC_point_tile_i_j.gpkg"), saving everything into the DFR 'output' folder.

-- lib
+/lib

     This folder contains the functions script ("function_collection.py") which are called from the converter scripts into the GPR for various data conversion.

-- files
+/files

     This folder contains all the files used by this readme file, like pictures and the license file.

 --------------------------------------------------------
 ## :red_circle: Tiling system